symfony-cmf/symfony-cmf-docs/bundles/block.rst

 * RssBlock: This block extends the ActionBlock: the block document saves the feed url and the controller action fetches the feed items.
 The default implementation uses the `EkoFeedBundle <https://github.com/eko/FeedBundle>`_ to read the feed items.
+* SlideshowBlock / SlideshowItemBlock: Blocks for helping the management of Slideshows in the Backend.
+Note that this block doesn't the logic to make the slideshow work in the frontend - Feel free to use your favourite JS library to do this.

 Examples
 --------